| For the

 the culture of America appears to be hacking away with sheer determination

+to slay this beast.
 America preaches values, integrity, pride and respect.
 To be hard-working

 and do for your country, try and get ahead and live the American